northern-tester/k6/README.md

 * Really like the thresholds that use percentiles rather than averages.
 Avg is misleading from a raw performance point of view.
 * Usually more interested in the edges rather than the middle.
 * Like the meta checks such as content size, not too deep an assertion, reducing the duplication with acceptance test automation.
+* The config files are good for different environments.
+Rather you could run segments of the same tests against different environments, based on the resources they have they are.

 ## Negatives